contino/pizza-shop/ARTICLE.md

       remote-fields: orderId, customerId
 ```

-The above configuration enables tracing, sets the propagation type to b3 (Zipkin format), informs the system to sample all requests, and sets the `orderId` and `customerId` fields as both local and remote (meaning they will be transported between services as header information).
+The above configuration enables tracing, sets the propagation type to b3 (Zipkin format), informs the system to sample all requests, and sets the `orderId` and `customerId` fields as both local and remote (meaning they will be transported between services as header metadata).

 The common logback-spring.xml configuration file is as follows